 Derwent Metallic Pencils Review

 These are a unique offering from Derwent for those applications that require a metallic “touch”.
-These pencils can be purchased in singles all the way up to a 12-pack tin and the colors include choices such as silver, pewter, antique gold, and even pink and purple examples.
+The Derwent Metallic Pencils can be purchased in singles all the way up to a 12-pack tin and the colors include choices such as silver, pewter, antique gold, and even pink and purple examples.
 They work best in applications involving a dark background as can really lay down some unique tones to a work.
 In addition, they are water soluble so this can really open up the blending and texture possibilities that are possible with these colored pencils.
 They have a wax core in one of Derwent’s standard 3.4mm offerings.
 The barrel is a 6.9mm hexagonal wood material.

 Visual Appeal – 2/5

 The colors offered are relatively dull and do not always match the color they are presenting.
 The yellows can appear more on the green side, for example.
 Due to the small selection size of colors available you might run into some issues if you decide to apply a metallic touch to create unique colors.
 Unfortunately, the metallic touch that they were going for isn’t really there.
 At best, you get a semi-shimmery sheen that it not that much different than a typical wax layer you get using many types of pencils.
 The brighter colors such as blue and purple somewhat approach this metallic ideal but overall the whole batch falls a bit short.
 Perhaps some additional reflective specs or glitter would do the trick but right now it simply isn’t there.

 Usability and Durability – 3/5